|

 -

-Both operator's trains are excellent, see the photos below, and both offer power sockets at all seats & free WiFi.
-A key consideration is the station in Vienna: ÖBB uses Vienna Hbf which is Vienna's main station with some trains extending to/from Vienna Airport.
-WESTbahn runs to & from Vienna Westbahnhof, which may be less convenient for onward connections.
-In Salzburg, both operators use the main Salzburg Hbf.
+Both operator's trains are excellent, see the photos below.
+A prime consideration is the station in Vienna: ÖBB uses Vienna Hbf, the main station with some trains extending to/from Vienna Airport.
+WESTbahn runs to/from Vienna Westbahnhof, less convenient for onward connections, but it may or may not be better for your hotel.
+In Salzburg, both operators use Salzburg Hbf.
+Railjets have a restaurant car with service at your seat in 1st & business class, Westbahn trains only have vending machines for tea, coffee, soft drinks and snacks.
+You won't be disappointed whichever operator you choose!

 -

-One more option, the scenic route: If you don't mind a much longer but very scenic trip via the famous Semmering Railway, click here.
+If you don't mind a much longer but scenic trip via the famous Semmering Railway, click here.

 How to check times